 Why not include the most famous cookie ever to exist as the starting point for this delicious vegan junk food list?

 Oreos were one of the first mainstream cookies to be vegan.
-While we’re not sure when Nabisco, the company that produces Oreos, made the decision to ditch the dairy, we do know that this move was made sometime in the late 1990s or early 2000s.
+While we’re not sure when Nabisco, the company that produces Oreos, made the decision to ditch the dairy and create dairy free junk food, we do know that this move was made sometime in the late 1990s or early 2000s.

 Nabisco has never explicitly stated that Oreos are vegan, but they have stated that the cookies do not contain any animal products.
 So, for all you vegans out there, feel free to indulge in this classic cookie without any guilt.